samsuanchen/eforthKTTY/README.txt

 >>> A. starting eforthKTTY

 A01.
-Before starting eforthKTTY,
-   We need edit the file build.min.js, make sure 'port:"COMxx"' is replaced as 'port:"COM32"', if we communicate with 328eforth on chip atmega328p via COM32. (figure out the port used first)
+DblClick run.bat (or nw.exe) to start eforthKTTY.

 A02.
-DblClick run.bat (or nw.exe) to start eforthKTTY.

-A03.
-Click 'connect' to connect serial port.
+Click 'connect' to connect specified serial port.

 >>> B. note: